-Spikevax JN.1 is indicated for active immunisation to prevent COVID-19 caused by SARS-CoV-2 in individuals 6 months of age and older (see sections 4.2 and 5.1).
+Spikevax LP.8.1 is indicated for active immunisation to prevent COVID-19 caused by SARS-CoV-2 in individuals 6 months of age and older (see sections 4.2 and 5.1).

 The use of this vaccine should be in accordance with official recommendations.